A resource sheet for students has been prepared for those who wish to apply for a job. The resource sheet is available below.

 It is further suggested that, as communication skills, students might be exposed to learning these skills through collaborative work among teachers in a variety of programmes and subjects, and by the creative use of information technology in job searches, information seeking and the preparation of documents.

-The student resource 'Applying for Jobs' can be accessed for download below and HERE.
+The student resource 'Applying for Jobs' can be accessed for download HERE.

 The resource ‘Understanding Your Interests’ can be accessed for download HERE.